Stop measuring days by degree of productivity and start experiencing them by degree of presence. —Alan Watts

 Positive Affirmations.
 Say "Yes" to what is and take your attention deeply into the Now; experiencing the peace that unfolds through acceptance of the present moment.

-Gratitude Exercise.
-Take a moment at the end of each day to reflect on what you're thankful for—like a beautiful sunset or warm cup of coffee.
+Gratitude.
+Take a moment each day to reflect on what you're thankful for—like a beautiful sunset or warm cup of coffee.
 Keep a gratitude journal.
 Paying attention to positive moments—even small ones—can help foster hope and give your life greater meaning.
 (See recent research on the importance of hope in our lives.)

 The key to staying mindful is consistency and bringing attention to the present moment without judgment.
 Start small and gradually incorporate these exercises into your daily routine, opening the door to the many benefits of mindfulness.